adamkocsis/Rcourse/Exercises/2022-11-14f_message_7_divisible.md

 #### Part 1

-Using a `while()` loop, write a bit of code that prints out all values between 1 and 1000, that are divisible by 7!
+Using a `while()` loop, write a bit of code that prints out all values between 1 and 1000, but only when they are divisible by 7!

 #### Part 2

-Write a function that prints out all values up to a positive integer (n) that are divisible by an integer (x)!
+Based on the code that you just wrote, write a function that allows you to print out all values up to a positive integer (n) that are divisible by an integer (x)!

 | name:      | Multiples()                                 |
 | arguments: | `x`: the numbers will be multiples of       |